 The CPL Theory course is offered in 3 different delivery methods, to cater for student pilots with busy lives or who are unable to attend our Moorabbin Airport training base in person.
 Our course options include:

-2. Online Live: Scheduled group classes presented using the Zoom Meeting online platform, with another 2 additional online instructor theory hours included.
+2. Virtual Classroom: Scheduled group classes presented using the Zoom Meeting online platform, with another 2 additional online instructor theory hours included;

-3. Online Subscription: All classes available by secure student portal to watch at your own pace, with discounted instructor theory hours available for extended learning.
+3. Online Subscription: All classes are available by a secured student portal to watch at your own pace, with discounted instructor theory hours available for extended learning.

 “Having a solid CPL theory foundation will not just help you to pass the exams – it will make you a better pilot.
 Sometimes things taught in the air might not stick in your mind as much because there are so many other things to focus on at that moment.
-The LTF instructors make sure students have a good understanding of every topic, and they even go beyond the syllabus to relate the content to real life situations they’ve experienced as a pilot.”
-Kenny Won from South Korea
+The LTF instructors make sure students have a good understanding of every topic, and they even go beyond the syllabus to relate the content to real-life situations they’ve experienced as a pilot.”